 In Religion, we strive to help each child to recognize and appreciate the gift of God’s unconditional love and the gifts and talents they have received from God.
 With that realization comes the responsibility to use those gifts in service to the world community.
 Our students have made their first communion in second grade, and while they have learned much about their Christian values, they will deepen their knowledge and understanding of spirituality and their Christian life as they are starting to prepare for their ultimate Christian Confirmation.

 The learning environment changes as we introduce more elements of differentiation, recognizing the students who need more attention to learn the concepts and allowing the faster learners to grow through some guided self-study.
 Students will see more moving between classrooms as they change classrooms for Science and Social Studies, preparing them for a middle school learning environment.
-In fifth grade, students are also separated into leveled math classes.
+In fourth and fifth grade, students are also separated into leveled math classes.

 Technology is a very important part of the curriculum as students use laptops, iPads, Smartboards, and the computer lab for writing and research.